Russia-Ukraine latest news: Ukraine suffers 'painful losses' in key cities of Severodonetsk and Kharkiv

 Around 500 civilians were sheltering under "heavy fire" in the Azot chemical plant in Severodonetsk, the head of the city's administration, Oleksandr Stryuk, told Ukrainian television.

-The Russian defence ministry said it was ready to organize an evacuation on Wednesday from the plant to the separatist-controlled part of the Lugansk region.
+The Russian defence ministry said it was ready to organise an evacuation on Wednesday from the plant to the separatist-controlled part of the Lugansk region.

 Follow the latest updates below.